munificent/journal/_posts/2013-12-08-babys-first-garbage-collector.md

 ## Marking and sweeping

-There's a bunch of different ways you can implement the process of finding and reclaiming all of the unused objects, but the simplest and first algorithm ever invented for it is called "mark-sweep".
+There's a [bunch of different ways](http://en.wikipedia.org/wiki/Garbage_collection_(computer_science)#Tracing_garbage_collectors) you can implement the process of finding and reclaiming all of the unused objects, but the simplest and first algorithm ever invented for it is called "mark-sweep".
 It was invented by John McCarthy, the man who invented Lisp and beards, so you implementing it now is like communing with one of the Elder Gods, but hopefully not in some Lovecraftian way that ends with you having your mind and retinas blasted clean.

 It works almost exactly like our definition of reachability:

 1. Starting at the roots, traverse the entire object graph.
-Everytime you reach an object, set a "mark" bit on it to true.
+Every time you reach an object, set a "mark" bit on it to true.
 2. Once that's done, find all of the objects whose mark bits are *not* set and delete them.

 That's it.
 I know, you could have come up with that, right?
 If you had, *you'd* be the author of a paper cited hundreds of times.
 The lesson here is that to be famous in CS, you don't have to come up with really smart stuff, you just have to come up with dumb stuff *first*.

 ## A pair of objects

 Before we can get to implementing those two steps, let's get a couple of preliminaries out of the way.
-We won't be actually implementing an interpreter for a language&mdash;no parser, bytecode, or any of that foolishness&mdash;but we do need some minimal amount of code to establish some context.
+We won't be actually implementing an interpreter for a language&mdash;no parser, bytecode, or any of that foolishness&mdash;but we do need some minimal amount of code to create some garbage to collect.

 Let's play pretend that we're writing an interpreter for a little language.
 It's dynamically typed, and has two types of objects: ints and pairs.
 Here's an enum to identify an object's type: